 - European Technical Approval Standards Métisse® Relais composition squareness density absorption strength airflow fire biological additives marking.
 SPECIAL NOTE: The insulation is now made of 85% recycled cotton/denim.
 There is no longer a mix of acrylic-synthetic fibres with wool fibres in the insulation.

 - European classification for the reaction to fire behaviour of building products

-- The reaction to fire of the product is determined according to EN 1350-1.
-The fire rating is E.
+- The reaction to fire of the product is determined according to these reports:

-- When the insulation is placed behind a facing (plasterboard or in particular Fermacell Gypsum – BA 13 in France) the fire rating is B. (The English translation works in the Chrome browser but may have issues in other browsers.
+- When the insulation is placed behind a facing (plasterboard or in particular Fermacell Gypsum – BA 13 in France) the fire rating according to NF EN 13501-1: 2018 is B. (The English translation works in the Chrome browser but may have issues in other browsers.
 We are working to improve compatibility.
 Please download and use the Chrome browser if necessary.)

 - Fiche Technical Product

 The Challenge of Specifying “Green”/Low Carbon Insulation

 Recent study confirms that the environmental impact of Inno-Therm® is less than mineral wool

 Abstract: The overall aim of research in 2015 was to investigate the environmental impacts of the supply chains of Inno-Therm® and a mineral wool insulation material.
 The results of the research indicated that Inno-Therm®/, exhibits lower total carbon emissions within its production life cycle compared to a mineral wool insulation material.